BOOK COVER DESIGNS.

-Redesigning book covers for fun.
+• Redesigning book covers for fun and personal design exploration.

-For my design approaches on the following book designs, I wanted to incorporate conceptual themes from each novel to drive the overall design and narrative for the following novels: "Me and Earl and the Dying Girl" by Jesse Andrews, "The Perks of Being a Wallflower" by Stephen Chbosky, and "The Outsiders" by S.E.
+• For the following book designs, the goal was to incorporate conceptual themes from each novel to drive the overall design and narrative for the following novels: Me and Earl and the Dying Girl by Jesse Andrews, The Perks of Being a Wallflower by Stephen Chbosky, and The Outsiders by S.E.
 Hinton.

-"Me and Earl and the Dying Girl" by Jesse Andrews
+“Me and Earl and the Dying Girl” by jesse andrews

 When he’s not doing his best to be invisible, high school senior Greg Gaines and his “co-worker” Earl Jackson make mediocre parody films for fun.
-Then Rachel Kushner, a past childhood friend, is diagnosed with leukemia, so Greg’s mom demands that he befriend her.
+Then Rachel Kushner, a past childhood friend, is diagnosed with leukemia, so Greg’s mom demands that he befriends her.

 “The Perks of Being a Wallflower” by Stephen Chbosky